Frederick Seddon: Murder

 Being easily led, and as keen on making money as Seddon was himself, Barrow was quickly persuaded by Seddon to sign over to him a controlling interest in all her savings and annuities, including £1,500 of India Stock, in return for which he would take care of her for the rest of her life, giving her a small annuity and allowing her to live in his home rent free.
 In August 1911, the Seddons, Barrow, and her young ward went on holiday together to Southend.
 On their return, Seddon's daughter Maggie was sent to buy a threepenny packet of flypaper from the local chemist.
 Shortly after, Barrow began to suffer from agonising stomach pains.
 The local doctor was called, who prescribed bismuth and morphine.
 On 9 September he visited her again, but by the following Monday her condition had deteriorated.
 However, she refused to go to hospital.

 She improved slightly for a few days, but was confined to her bed where, on 13 September, she made a will, dictated to and executed by Seddon, and witnessed by his relatives.
 At 6:15 on the morning of 14 September, while being looked after by Mrs. Seddon, Barrow died.
 Seddon went to the doctor, who issued a death certificate without seeing the body, claiming that he was unable to attend due to overwork brought on by an epidemic current in the area at that time.

 On 15 September, Seddon went to the undertaker and arranged a cheap funeral, keeping the small commission for himself.
-Barrow's burial took place in a common burial plot, although her family had a vault in Islington.
+Barrow's burial took place in a common burial plot, although her family had a vault in Highgate Cemetery West.
 Seddon's later explanation for this was that Barrow's family had snubbed his daughter during an earlier visit and he was not prepared to allow his family to be treated in the same way again, and that if Barrow's family missed the funeral it might teach them better manners for the future.
 Immediately after the funeral the Seddon family left for Southend for a fortnight's holiday.
 Barrow's cousin, Frank Vonderahe, suspicious over the suddenness of the death and how quickly the funeral arrangements had been made, arrived to take over possession of her estate.
 However, Seddon informed him that nothing was left as he had paid the substantial funeral expenses and the cost of Ernest Grant's upkeep himself.
 The Vonderahe family then went to the police and voiced their suspicions.
-Barrow's body was exhumed on 15 November 1911, and an examination of it by Sir William Willicox, the senior Home Office specialist, and young pathologist Bernard Spilsbury, who had already made a name for himself in the Crippen case, discovered about two grains of arsenic.
+Barrow's body was exhumed on 15 November 1911, and an examination of it by Sir William Willcox, the senior Home Office specialist, and young pathologist Bernard Spilsbury, who had already made a name for himself in the Crippen case, discovered about two grains of arsenic.
 As in the Crippen trial, Spilsbury showed himself to be an outstanding witness for the prosecution, easily dealing with cross-examination by the junior defence barrister and demonstrating highly effective forensic techniques.